Are your business management systems state of the art or creaky wrecks?

 What is heritage?

-The use of spreadsheets for your office and business management system is akin to the buildings that an architect might to refer to as heritage, and we have three options in considering where our kind of heritage belongs.
+The use of spreadsheets for your office and business management system is akin to the buildings that an architect might refer to as heritage, and we have three options in considering where our kind of heritage belongs.

 • The-Past-Present-and-Future-of-Project-ManagementThere is the past, where the office project and invoicing system was created to fulfil a need at that time, a time before fast computers, the cloud and software packages, before apps and AI.